Atmospheric-Dynamics-GUF/PinCFlow.jl/docs/src/index.md

   - Module docstrings:

-     1. Include the exact full signature within a Julia code block, followed by a single descriptive (pseudo-)sentence and (if needed) a second paragraph with more details.
+     1. Include the exact full signature within a Julia code block, followed by a single descriptive (pseudo-)sentence and (if needed) additional paragraphs with more details.

      1. List links to imported modules in a `# See also` section, with one bullet for each.

   - Function docstrings:

-     1. For every method, include the exact full signature within a Julia code block, followed by a single, descriptive sentence in imperative form and (if needed) a second paragraph with more details.
+     1. For every method, include the exact full signature within a Julia code block, followed by a single, descriptive sentence in imperative form and (if needed) additional paragraphs with more details.

      1. List all positional and optional arguments with descriptions (but without types and default values) in an `# Arguments` section, with one bullet for each.